-there is controversy surrounding the use of growth promoters for animals destined for meat production, as overuse of any antibiotic over a period of time may lead to the local bacterial populations becoming resistant to the antibiotic.
+• there is controversy surrounding the use of growth promoters for animals destined for meat production, as overuse of any antibiotic over a period of time may lead to the local bacterial populations becoming resistant to the antibiotic.
 This is it not an invariable rule: Streptococcus pyogenes remains sensitive to penicillins after over sixty years of clinical use but such examples are, however, very rare.
-Practical nutrition 2nd class Dr: measem Thind: Probiotics of Crowth Promotor

-Third: Probiotics as Growth Promoters
+• Third: Probiotics as Growth

+Promoters

-Probiotics are live microorganisms capable of inducing a beneficial effect on the balance of microorganisms in the digestive tract "indigestible dietary ingredients which positively affect the host by beneficially and selectively stimulating the growth and/or activity of a limited number of bacteria".
-Prebiotics act by stimulating the microorganisms which are present in the intestinal tract and not by integrating them, as is the case for probiotics .
+• Probiotics are live microorganisms capable of inducing a beneficial effect on the balance of microorganisms in the digestive tract "indigestible dietary ingredients which positively affect the host by beneficially and selectively stimulating the growth and/or activity of a limited number of bacteria".
+Prebiotics act by stimulating the microorganisms which are present in the intestinal tract and not by integrating them, as is the case for probiotics.
 Pre- and probiotics do not exclude each other's function and can or must be used simultaneously in order to obtain a powerful synergistic effect.
-Probiotics are now used in ruminants to manipulate certain biochemical events and the microbial composition of the rumen.
-It was found that feeding steers with rations added with cells from S. cerevisiae reduces the production of lactate and stabilizes the pH.